NCSU GIS/MEA582:

 d.legend -c noise at=5,25,2,5

-Find schools affected by high levels of noise
+Find schools potentially affected by high levels of noise

 Convert schools to raster using CORECAPACI attribute (school capacity).